Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

 - **Testnet-Ready** code, ensuring that logic works unchanged before public deployment.

 ### Development Modes
-- **Local Testing Without Forking**: Use mocks on a clean local node for rapid prototyping and validation.[1]
+- **Local Testing Without Forking**: Use mocks on a clean local node for rapid prototyping and validation.
 - **Local Testing With Forking**: Fork existing blockchains to test against real Chainlink contracts (supported in Hardhat and Foundry, not Remix).

 ### Developer Benefits